-Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, may be released at the discretion of school officials, without consent, for appropriate reasons such as, school publications, newspaper articles, and to outside education related organizations.
-In addition, two federal laws require secondary schools to provide military recruiters, upon request, the names, addresses and telephone listings of their students.
+Directory Information, which is information that is generally not considered harmful or an invasion of privacy if released, may be released at the discretion of school officials, without consent, for appropriate reasons such as, school publications, newspaper articles, and to outside education related organizations.
+In addition, two federal laws require secondary schools to provide military recruiters, upon request, the names, addresses, and telephone numbers of their students.

-The Davis School District has designated the following information as directory information:

-- 1) student's name, 2) student's address, 3) student's telephone number, 4) date of birth, 5) parent email address, - 6) participation in officially recognized activities and sports, 7) weight and height of members of athletic teams, - 8) degrees, honors, and awards received, 9) photograph, 10) most recent educational institution attended_by the student.
+The Davis School District has designated the following information as directory information: 1) student's name, address, and telephone number; 2) student's date and place of birth; 3) major field of study; 4) student's District email address; 5) parent email address; 6) participation in officially recognized activities and sports; 7) weight and height of members of athletic teams; 8) degrees, honors, and awards received; 9) photograph; 10) most recent educational institution attended by the student.

 If you, as a parent, do not want Hill Field Elementary to disclose directory information from your child's education records without your prior written consent, you must notify the school in writing annually.

 Parents who believe their rights have been violated may contact the school's administration or file a complaint with:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5920 1-800-872-5327
+Family Policy Compliance Office, U.S. Department of Education

+400 Maryland Avenue, SW

+Washington, D.C.
+20202-5920
-Informal inquires may be sent to FPCO via the following email address: FERPA@ED.Gov

-Complaints should be reported as soon as possible, but not later than 180 days from the date you learned of the circumstances of the alleged violation.
+Informal inquires may be sent to FPCO via the following email address: FERPA@ED.Gov Complaints should be reported as soon as possible, but not later than 180 days from the date you learned of the circumstances of the alleged violation.